G Suite for Education Procedures

 Student email can only be used within the district between students and teachers.
 School staff will monitor student use of G Suite for Education when students are at school.
 Parents are responsible for monitoring their student’s use of G Suite for Education when accessing the program at home.
 Students are responsible for their own behavior at all times.

-What are Google Apps for Education?
+What is G Suite for Education?

-GAFE is a specialized implementation of Google Apps, tailored specifically for educational institutions.
+G Suite for Education is a specialized implementation of Google Apps, tailored specifically for educational institutions.
 Provided by Google at no cost to schools, the web based suite of programs includes some key differences for education, such as the removal of any and all advertising content.

-Google Apps for Education includes the following programs:
+G Suite for Education includes the following programs: